 - Alice Garland - Executive Director

-- Sam Hammett - Deputy Executive Director, Sales
+- Sam Hammett - Deputy Executive Director of Sales

-- Bill Jourdain - Deputy Executive Director, Finance/Administration/Security
+- Bill Jourdain - Deputy Executive Director of Finance, Administration and Security

 - Deborah Doty - Deputy Executive Director of MIS and Gaming Systems